 - Property crimes like theft or larceny.

-But, when you do a criminal records check, you generally will not find if they has had any infractions like moving violations:
+But, when you do a criminal records check, you generally will not find if they have had any infractions like moving violations:

 - Drivers license revoked or suspended.